milestorme/Enchanter-Classic/README.md

 - **Original Author:** Vyscî-Whitemane — creator of the original Enchanter addon and its core chat parsing/options foundation.
 - The current Classic Era version expands the addon with updated Classic compatibility, smarter matching and aliases, material responses, persistent statistics, trade tracking, the Enchanter Journal, minimap integration, and additional automation/QoL features.

-## License

-No license was specified by the original author.
-If you plan to redistribute or modify this addon, please credit **Vyscî-Whitemane** as the original creator.